eugene-tarassov/vivado-risc-v/README.md

 [Vitis 2019.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2019-2.html).
 Vitis installation includes Vivado Design Suite – there is no need to install Vivado separately.

-Nexys Video is supported by free version of Vivado.
+Nexys Video and Nexys A7 100T are supported by free version of Vivado.
 VC707 and Genesys 2 require Vivado license.

-If using Nexys Video or Genesys 2, install [Vivado Board Files for Digilent FPGA Boards](https://github.com/Digilent/vivado-boards).
+If using Nexys Video, Nexys A7 100T or Genesys 2, install [Vivado Board Files for Digilent FPGA Boards](https://github.com/Digilent/vivado-boards).

 # Usage